Arroba: History

-Spain and Portugal
+Iberian Peninsula

 In weight it was equal to 32 pounds (14.7 kg) in Portugal and 25 pounds (11.5 kg) in Spain.

 The unit is still used in Portugal and Spain by cork merchants and pig farmers.

-Arroba and bushel as weight units are similar (15 kg).

 Latin America

 The unit is still used in Brazil by the agricultural sector, mainly in the cotton and cattle business.
 The modern metric arroba used in these countries in everyday life is defined as 15 kg.

 In Colombia, Ecuador, and Peru the arroba is equivalent to 12.5 kg.

 In Bolivia nationally it is equivalent to 30.46 L. However locally there are many different values, ranging from 11.5 L in Inquisivi to 16 L in Baures.

 Internet

-In Spanish-speaking and Portuguese-speaking countries, "arroba" has continued as the word for the "@" symbol used in Internet email addresses.
+In Spanish-speaking and Portuguese-speaking countries, "arroba" has continued as the word for the "@" symbol used in Internet email addresses and other messaging and collaboration software.